 Figure 4: Representation of activity, inactivity and OOS levels across both enclosures

 Based on the observations, the dholes were more active in RD1 than RD2 (R2 = 0.298).
 The dholes were 12.5% more active at RD 1 (18.01%) than RD 2 (5.51%).
 The active states that have high count in RD 1 enclosure comprised of inter-specific interactions (24 counts), locomotive (341 counts) and grooming (10 counts).
-The active behaviours for dholes in RD 2 are slightly different, they were seen smelling (17 counts) and running (95 counts) around for most of the observation days with few counts of defecating (3 counts) and grooming (2 counts) as shown in Appendix 1.
+The active behaviours for dholes in RD 2 were slightly different, they were seen smelling (17 counts) and running (95 counts) around for most of the observation days with few counts of defecating (3 counts) and grooming (2 counts) as shown in Appendix 1.

 Inactivity levels were higher at RD 2 as compared to RD 1 with differences of 28.7% (R2 = 0.023).
-The animals were seen resting a total of 1887 counts at RD 2 as opposed to the 1296 counts from RD 1.
+The animals were seen resting a total of 1887 counts at RD 2 as opposed to the 1296 counts from RD1 .
 The animals were also seen displaying more stationary behaviour (29 counts) at RD 2 contrasted by zero counts observed at RD 1.
 OOS counts were lower in RD 2 compared to RD 1 with differences of 16.2% as there is less hiding space for the dholes in the enclosure.

 Limitations